Sharath1036/voice-assistant/README.md

 ```
 pip install -r requirements.txt
 ```
-Create a `.env` file and add your Groq API Key
+Create a `.env` file and add your Groq API Key and OpenAI API KEY
 ```
 GROQ_API_KEY = '...'
+OPENAI_API_KEY = '...'
 ```
+`GROQ_API_KEY` is used for transcribing the sentence using `whisper-large-v3` model and generating the response using `llama-3.3-70b-versatile` model.
+`OPENAI_API_KEY` is used for performing web search when we ask the assistant about the latest news.

 Run the code
 ```
 python main.py